The Best TV Shows on NHK BS1

 Every NHK BS1 Show Ranked From Best To Worst

 NHK BS1 has delivered an expansive roster of over 20 shows, dating from 1983 all the way to 2018.
-Highlighting NHK BS1’s quality programming, Mrs. Pepper Pot and Hey!
-Bumboo stand out, premiering in 1983 and 1985.
-Explore our list of the top rated shows up to date from November 2025 that includes over 20 unique series.
+Among NHK BS1’s finest offerings are Mrs. Pepper Pot and Hey!
+Bumboo, which debuted in 1983 and 1985, respectively.
+Stay up-to-date with over 20 of NHK BS1’s elite series, with our list refreshed for February 2026.

 • Ryōmaden